sauxpa/starter-academic/content/post/astro_2/index.md

 | Astro    | 0.63  | 20.67    | -1180    | 1426486  |
 | Gaussian | 0.63  | 20.67    | 0        | 0        |

+## Simulated flight time

+Contrary to the continuous time Gaussian case, computing $\tau_{\alpha}$ for the true Astro distrubtion is not possible in closed-form using similar martingale arguments as in the first post.
+However, it is straightforward to simulate random walks following the Astro distribution and therefore to estimate $\tau_{\alpha}$ by the Monte Carlo method.
+The result of 100 millions independent replications are reported below against the inverse Gaussian distribution coming from the Gaussian approximation model.

+{{< figure src="astro_vs_gaussian_flight_time_distributions.png" >}}

 ### TBC

 ## License